This API generates a content of a successful token response that the authorization server implementation returns to the client application.

 that the authorization server implementation should take.
 According to the value of action, the

-When the value of action is INTERNAL\_SERVER\_ERROR, it means that the request from the authorization
+authorization server implementation must take the steps described below.action is INTERNAL_SERVER_ERROR, it means that the request from the authorization

 server implementation was wrong or that an error occurred in Authlete.